-Judging from the reader response, we’d say that Disney definitely hit the mark with one of its newest restaurants, Be Our Guest Restaurant in Magic Kingdom’s Fantasyland.
+Judging from the reader response, we’d say that Disney definitely hit the mark with Be Our Guest Restaurant in Magic Kingdom’s Fantasyland.

 Set in Beast’s Castle (from Disney’s animated classic, Beauty and the Beast), you can stop here for brunch (available from 10AM to 12PM), lunch, or dinner.
 The restaurant used to be a counter service location for lunch and table service location for dinner however, this changed when the parks reopened in 2020.
 Now, guests need an advanced dining reservation or can try their chances at scoring a spot on the walk-up waitlist to dine here.

 The menu has a French flair — and chefs worked hard to create tasty, interesting meals for the younger set as well.

 Be Our Guest Restaurant also has the distinction of being the first spot within Magic Kingdom where guests could order beer and wine (this has since been expanded to a variety of locations around the park!).
 It was the French-inspired menu at Be Our Guest that prompted the change — after all, the French are known for their wine pairings!